sassoftware/restaf/README.md

   - Calculations for each column on editing. *main* is run after this calculation
     - The name of the handler must match the lower-cased name of the column
   - Using this pattern developer can add more handlers
-  - On the client using JavaScript
+  - Run calculations on the client using JavaScript
   - Handlers can call the server for additional calculations.
-    - On the cas server using casl  or any cas action
+    - On the cas server use casl
-    - Using procs and datasteps
+    - On compute server use SAS programs
 - Access to other SAS REST API
   - Recommend using [restaf and restaflib](https://sassoftware.github.io/restaf) for rapid appplication development
   - External destination using http (ex: An Azure App for a SAS Decisioning Flow)